adegoodyer/kebab/README.md

 # kebab

 ## Overview
-Recursively change snake case directories and/or filenames to kebab case.
+- recursively change snake case directories and/or filenames to kebab case
+- will preserve first character if it's an underscore (often used to ensure file/dir is top of dir tree)

 ```bash
 Version 1.0.0